Aorosee/Notes/CyberMed_Tasks.md

 ## ISSUES & FEATURES </br>
 **4/14/2020:** </br>
 * Help MJ to refine the video layout in order to suit mobile version.
+* If patient is busy or offline, the outgoing ringbox would not timeout.
 </br>

 **4/13/2020:** </br>